Franceshe/Research/Operating-System/OSTEP/7-Scheduling.md

  ### Cost of Context Switch(A very interersting but oftern neglected point)
  * Note that the cost of context switching does not arise solely from the OS actions of saving and restoring a few registers.
 When programs run,they build up a great deal of state in CPU caches, TLBs, branch predictors, and other on-chip hardware.
 Switching to another job causes this state to be flushed and new state relevant to the currently-running job to be brought in, which may exact a noticeable performance cost [MB91].

+## Incorporating I/O
+* A scheduler clearly has a decision to make when a job initiates an I/O request
+* NOTICE the currently-running job won’t be using the CPU during the I/O; it is blocked waiting for I/O completion
+* How should the OS treat each job?
+  - TIP: OVERLAP ENABLES HIGHER UTILIZATION
+  - "overlap" allowss the CPU while being used by one process, while waiting for the I/O of another process to complete.

 ## Jargon
 * batch computing
 * preemptiive scheduler -> which indicate context swtich is pretty used for schedulers.